 Automated medication reminders

-Community resources, such as home-delivered meals or local Dial a Ride
+Community resources, such as home-delivered meals or local transportation services

 Safety equipment, such as a ramp or grab bars